dgomesdev/minha_busca_atak_api/README.md

 ### Error Handling

 If an error occurs while processing the request, the API will return an appropriate HTTP status code along with an error message in the response body.

-### Rate Limiting

-Currently, there are no rate limits imposed on the API.
-However, abuse of the API may result in rate limiting or suspension of access.

-### Contact

-For any inquiries or issues related to the API, please contact the API maintainer at [maintainer@example.com](mailto:maintainer@example.com).